• Skip to primary navigation

 • Preheat the oven to 200ºc/180ºc fan/400ºf/gas 6.
 Cut the thinner ends off the parsnips.
 Leave these whole if skinny, if thick, slice them in half lengthways.
 Then slice the thicker top end into half (or quarters if very large).
 Add the parsnips to a medium roasting tray.
 Drizzle with the oil toss well.

-• Then sprinkle over 2 tablespoons of the polenta and salt.
+• Then sprinkle over 2 tablespoons of the polenta, salt and black pepper.
 Toss the parsnips until fully coated.
 Then arrange in one layer with little gaps around each piece.
 Sprinkle over the other 1 tablespoon of polenta.

 Notes